hashicorp/terraform-website/content/source/docs/cloud/api/admin/module-sharing.html.md

 `PATCH /admin/organizations/:name/module-consumers`

 This endpoint sets the list of organizations that can use modules from the sharing organization's private registry.
-If the sharing organization has `global-module-sharing` set to `true`, `global-module-sharing` will be set to `false`.
+It also turns off global module sharing for the sharing organization when called.

 Parameter  | Description
 -----------|------------